Homemade Whipped Cream

 Whipping cream only has 30% milk fat, so it’s a little lighter and a little more time sensitive.
 That means it won’t hold its shape as much.

-If you’re eating your whipped cream right away, such as on thick hot chocolate, using either type of cream will work.
+If you’re eating your whipped cream right away, such as on thick hot chocolate or homemade hot cocoa, using either type of cream will work.

 However, if you need it to last longer, such as on top of a small pumpkin pie, you’ll want to use heavy whipping cream.